 The basic concept is unremarkable.
 Many people maintain (usually from adolescence on) a conscious intermittent awareness of sex and desire, regardless of happiness or fulfillment.
 It’s also well established that people, through masturbation, can have a sexual experience and erotic identity, sans partner(s).
 But socially, it’s shamed.

-Even with eroticized cultures, and gender re-definition, most of us developed during adolescence an internal sexual world.
+Even with eroticized cultures, and gender re-definition, most of us developed an internal sexual world during adolescence.
 The challenge is to take whatever level of ‘fullness’ and integration, and extend it out – to develop it well with other(s).